cppitems/cppitems/items/018/item_edit.md

 };
 template <typename T, typename...
 ARGS>
 /*f*/ shared_ptr /*x*/<T> make_shared(ARGS&&... args) {
+  // do sth. here: -> use a single allocation for cb and ptr
   return /*f*/ shared_ptr /*x*/<T>(new T(std::forward<ARGS>(args)...));
 }
+// why can make_shared be an advantage compared to the 'regular' ctors?

 ```
 It is visible that the construction (of the "original" handle ) triggers a subsequent dynamic allocation for the `ControlBlock`.
 The obtained pointer is stored as member `cb` in the `shared_pointer` additionally to the pointer of the managed object `ptr`.
 It is apparent that many of the SMFs will need to access the `ControlBlock`.